HazyResearch/hyena-dna/README.md

 1. Git clone or Download the following [buildling-deepsea repo](https://github.com/jakublipinski/build-deepsea-training-dataset).

-2. Git clone or Download the [sei framework library](https://github.com/FunctionLab/sei-framework.git)
+2. Git clone or Download the [sei framework library](https://github.com/FunctionLab/sei-framework.git).

-3. Step into the sei framework and perform the setup
+3. Step into the sei framework and perform the setup.

 ```
 sh ./download_data.sh.